Rails-Designer/perron-site/app/content/articles/resources.md

 ---
 section: content
 order: 1
-title: Collections
+title: Resources
-description: Collections can be used to similar content and resources, like posts, articles or people.
+description: Resources are a collection of similar content and resources, like posts, articles or people.
 ---

 Perron is, just like Rails, designed with convention over configuration in mind.